prashanth-31/NeuraForge-The_Digital_Frontier_of_Autonomous_Intelligence/implementation/docs/architecture.md

 ## Planner-Led Orchestration
 - **Planner Entry Point**: `backend/app/orchestration/llm_planner.py` exports `LLMOrchestrationPlanner`, the sole orchestration selector invoked by `/submit_task` flows.
 - **Capability Catalog**: Agent descriptors and dependency graphs live in `backend/app/orchestration/capabilities.json`, and we load them into the planner prompt so the LLM reasons over consistent metadata.
-- **Plan Schema**: Planner outputs must conform to `PlannerPlanModel` (ordered agents, tool lists, rationale, handoff notes); validation failures raise `PlannerError` and surface a planner violation event back to the client stream.
+- **Plan Schema**: Planner outputs must conform to the steps-only `PlannerPlan` contract (ordered `PlannedAgentStep` entries with tools, fallback tools, per-step confidence, and planner metadata such as handoff strategy); validation failures raise `PlannerError` and surface a planner violation event back to the client stream.
+The planner fallback path now synthesizes a schema-v2 compliant single-step plan when validation fails—no legacy `"agents"` array is accepted.
 - **Execution Flow**: LangGraph executes each planned step sequentially, binding `AgentContext` with planner-specified tool aliases and persisting intermediate results between agents.
-- **Failure Handling**: Invalid planner output or plan enforcement errors emit a `planner_failed` stream event, stamp the task with `failure.type="planner_failed"`, and abort the run—there is no heuristic routing fallback.
+- **Failure Handling**: Invalid planner output or plan enforcement errors emit a `planner_failed` stream event, stamp the task with `failure.type="planner_failed"`, and either trigger the planner's schema-v2 fallback plan (single-step `general_agent`) or abort the run—there is no DynamicAgentRouter-based fallback.
 - **Operational Checklist**: When shipping a new agent or tool, update the capability catalog, refresh the planner prompt fixtures, and add regression tests under `backend/tests/test_orchestrator_simulation.py` to cover the new plan branch.
 ### Planner Enforcement & Telemetry
 - **Tool Contracts**: Planner-supplied primary/fallback tool lists are attached to each `AgentContext`, and `_ToolSession` verifies at least one of them succeeds before the agent can finish.